WeniTheElder/WeniTheElder/README.md

 Software engineer
 -----------------

 I’m an electrical and computer engineering student at Suez Canal University, learning software and embedded systems.
-I enjoy building projects that connect hardware and software, and I’m currently improving my skills in C++, Python, and Linux.
+I enjoy building projects that connect hardware and software, and I’m currently improving my skills in C++, Yocto, and Linux.

 * 🌍  I'm based in Egypt
 * ✉️  You can contact me at [Ahmedabdellatef3846@gmail.com](mailto:Ahmedabdellatef3846@gmail.com)